CocoaLumberjack/CocoaLumberjack/README.md

 CocoaLumberjack is a logging framework which makes it easy to send those logs to different platforms.

-This is why collecting  data might happen quite easily, if the app developers include any sensitive data into the logs.
+This is why collecting data might happen quite easily, if app developers include any sensitive data into their log messages.

 **Important note: app developers are fully responsible for any sensitive data collected through our logging system!**